Select Page

 The rupture rate is less than 1 percent per year, so in 10 years there’s a better than 90 percent chance that the implant will be intact.
 However, that doesn’t mean you should have the implants put in and just forget about it.
 After 10 to 15 years, patients should start thinking about replacing them.

-There’s a phenomenon called Breast Implant Illness (BII), which is a constellation of symptoms including fatigue, discomfort… it’s almost like a chronic fatigue constellation of symptoms.
+There’s a phenomenon called Breast Implant Illness (BII), which is a constellation of symptoms including fatigue and discomfort—almost like a chronic fatigue constellation of symptoms.

 The scientific data does not show a correlation yet or a causation between breast implants and BII.
-Whether or not that’s the case is still up in the air.
-Again, it’s the most tested device in the history of the FDA, but there are reports of patients who have had implants – both saline and silicone – and experienced symptoms of this that cannot be accounted for.
+So whether or not that’s the case is still up in the air.
+Again, it’s the most tested device in the history of the FDA, but there are reports of patients who have had implants—both saline and silicone—and experienced symptoms of this that cannot be accounted for.
 Once the implants were removed the symptoms went away.
 These cases are very uncommon, but they have been reported.

 If you overexert your pectoralis muscle at any point after the implants are placed, you can develop a pain in the chest from that.